-This guide is for educators in child care, kindergarten and pre-primary school who have a child with cystic fibrosis in their care.
+This guide is for teachers in primary school who have a child with cystic fibrosis in their care.
 We have covered most aspects of cystic fibrosis in this booklet but please be aware that some sections may not be relevant to the particular child you are working with.
-Individuals are affected very differently by this condition.
+Individuals are impacted very differently by this condition.

-Cystic fibrosis is a chronic genetic illness which affects a number of organs in the body.
+Cystic fibrosis is a chronic genetic disease which affects a number of organs in the body.
 Daily and ongoing treatment is required at home and at school to manage the illness and prolong the life of the person affected.
-Children with cystic fibrosis are able to participate in most if not all school activities, but some considerations do need to be made to ensure their health needs are met, while they are in your care.
+Children with cystic fibrosis are able to participate in most if not all school activities but some considerations do need to be made to ensure their health needs are met while they are in your care.

-The medical needs of a child with cystic fibrosis can seem daunting to an educator, especially when there are several children with medical and learning conditions to manage.
+The medical needs of a child with cystic fibrosis can seem daunting to an educator, especially when there are several children with medical and learning requirements to manage.
 Open and regular communication with the child's parents and establishing a routine which all parties agree to, can assist in the management of cystic fibrosis within the school.